siegeon/magic.lambda.crypto/README.md

 You can override this by passing in a **[raw]** argument, and set its value to true, at which point a `byte[]` will be returned.

-Also notice how the encrypted message is larger than its original string.
-This is because of something called _"padding"_ in encryption, only being relevant for messages that are smaller in size than your original text.
-Padding implies that no encrypted text resulting of en encryption operation can be significantly smaller in size than the size of the (public) key used to encrypt the message.
-This is only relevant for small pieces of data, and have few implications for larger pieces of text being encrypted.
-However, if you want to transmit *very large* messages, you might want to *combine* asymmetric cryptography with symmetric cryptography, which we will illustrate later.

-Notice, if you want the message back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true as you invoke **[crypto.rsa.encrypt]**, at which point the returned encrypted message will be returned as a raw `byte[]`.
+If you want the message back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true as you invoke **[crypto.rsa.encrypt]**, at which point the returned encrypted message will be returned as a raw `byte[]`.
 This might be useful, if you for instance need to persist the message to disc, as a binary file, etc.
 You can also supply **[raw]** as you invoke **[crypto.rsa.decrypt]** if you know the content in the message is